-Another cover all statement, this one is designed for use on sound recordings, but can easily be adapted to apply to other types of work.
+Again this is reiterating the default position (it does not add any extra legal protection) but you will commonly see such statements added as an attempt to deter infringement.
+This one is designed for use on sound recordings, but can easily be adapted to apply to other types of work.

-The wording makes it clear that the copyright on the work is taken very seriously.
+The wording makes it clear that the authors rights are taken very seriously.
+For maximum effect you can combine (a) and (b).